Ayushbendwal3/Java-Tutorial-for-Complete-Beginners-/README.md

 - Tutorial 2 -> Variabels/Datatypes in Java.
 - Tutorial 3 -> String and text in Java.
 - Tutorial 4 -> While loop in Java.
+- Tutorial 5 -> For loop in Java.